 It was recently both mine and my husband's birthday.
 It was also the day before we went back to work after a week of vacation at the beach.
 Oh, and my back problem, which was supposedly "fixed," is worse than ever.
 So one could say I was a bit depressed for this birthday.

-Anyway, it's funny that at this age not only do you not particularly look forward to another birthday, you actually go through the day and completely forget that it is
+Anyway, it's funny that at this age not only do you not particularly look forward to another birthday, you actually go through the day and completely forget that it is YOUR DAY.
+When you're younger you find a way to get it into every conversation.

 "Oh, sorry I ran over your cat.
 Today is my birthday."